Macarthur, New South Wales: Campbelltown City

 Macarthur Square is the biggest shopping centre in the Macarthur region and caters for the entire region.
 It contains over 300 shops and includes the department stores Big W, Target and David Jones.
-Macarthur Square is located in the suburb of Ambarvale, New South Wales, which is about 1 km south of Campbelltown's CBD.
+Macarthur Square is located in the suburb of Campbelltown, New South Wales, which is about 1 km south of Campbelltown's CBD.
 It is located adjacent to Macarthur railway station and University of Western Sydney, Macarthur.